tldr-pages/tldr/pages/osx/stat.md

 `stat {{file}}`

-- Same as a but verbose (more similar to linux's `stat`:
+- Same as above but verbose (more similar to linux's `stat`):

 `stat -x {{file}}`

-- Use stat to show only octal file permissions:
+- Show only octal file permissions:

 `stat -f %Mp%Lp {{file}}`

-- Show octal file permissions, name and group of the file owner:
+- Show owner and group of the file:

-`stat -f "%Mp%Lp %N %Su %Sg" {{file}}`
+`stat -f "%Su %Sg" {{file}}`

-- Show the size in bytes of the file:
+- Show the size of the file in bytes:

 `stat -f "%z %N" {{file}}`